 Praised by The Guardian for his “appealing baritone,” and awarded an Audition Oracle Singers’ Preparation Scholarship, Felix Kemp makes his debut with the Royal Opera, London, this season as a Flemish Deputy Don Carlo.

-At the Royal Opera House, he will also give a Crush Room Recital, and highlights of his current season further include Don Fernando Fidelio for Lyric Opera, Dublin, J. S. Bach Lutheran Mass and Mozart Requiem on tour with the Israel Camerata, the St John Passion in Sunderland Minster, Richard Blackford’s Pietá with Orchestra Nova, The Creation with the New London Orchestra, Elijah in Arundel Cathedral, Birmingham Bach Choir’s Centenary Concert in Lichfield Cathedral, The Outsiders Fight Back for the opening concert of the 2019 London Song Festival, two recitals of Songs by Brahms, Rachmaninov, Tchaikovsky and Wolf with Sholto Kynoch for Oxford Lieder and the 2020 Leeds Castle Classical Open-Air Concert with the Royal Philharmonic Orchestra.
+At the Royal Opera House, he will also give a Crush Room Recital, and highlights of his current season further include Don Fernando Fidelio for Lyric Opera, Dublin, J. S. Bach Lutheran Mass and Mozart Requiem on tour with the Israel Camerata, The Creation with the New London Orchestra, Elijah in Arundel Cathedral, Birmingham Bach Choir’s Centenary Concert in Lichfield Cathedral, The Outsiders Fight Back for the opening concert of the 2019 London Song Festival and two recitals of Songs by Brahms, Rachmaninov and Tchaikovsky with Sholto Kynoch for Oxford Lieder.

 In opera, Felix Kemp has sung Giove La Calisto for Longborough Festival Opera,Felix in Tom Coult’s Devil in The Belfry with the Britten Sinfonia as part of Jerwood Opera at Snape Maltings, Le Brigadier in Hérold’s Le Pré aux Clercs at the Wexford Festival, Noah / George Putnam in Russell Hepplewhite’s Silver Electra and Gaoler Tosca for English Touring Opera, The Chief in Odaline de la Martinez’s Imoinda with Lontano, Masetto Don Giovanni for British Youth Opera, The Herald The Travelling Companion for New Sussex Opera, the title role in Eugene Onegin for Opera UpClose, Marchese d’Obigny La traviata as an Opera Holland Park Young Artist and Melot Tristan und Isolde for Grange Park Opera.